Contact Lens Care

 No, computers cannot cause damage to your eyes.
 Prolonged screen use and constant eye strain from computer will cause your eyes to feel uncomfortable; however, this is temporary and should disappear once screen use has reduced.

 How can I reduce eye strain on my computer?

-You may not be able to reduce the amount of computer work you do throughout the day, however, there are a few things you can do to protect your eyes from the effects of screen time and the risk of dry eye or eye strain.
+You may not be able to reduce the amount of computer work you do throughout the day; however, there are a few things you can do to protect your eyes from the effects of screen time and reduce the risk of dry eye or eye strain.
+Although this will not cause vision problems long-term, it can still cause uncomfortable symptoms.
 These include making changes to your environment and daily habits.

-Wearing blue light glasses can help to reduce digital eye strain and protect your eyes while using a computer.
-These glasses feature lenses that filter out and block blue light from digital devices.
-Blue light glasses can prevent headaches, eye strain, eye fatigue, macular degeneration, and improve your sleeping pattern.
+Wearing blue light glasses can help to reduce digital eye strain.
+These glasses feature lenses that filter out the blue light from digital devices.
+Blue light glasses can help with headaches, eye strain, eye fatigue, and it may improve your sleeping pattern.
 You can purchase blue light lenses for a wide range of designer glasses at Feel Good Contacts.